 Being a photographer and a photography blogger, I am fond of taking smartphones out for a spin to test the camera performance.
 Recently I got to try the Comio P1, a budget smartphone priced at Rs.10,000.
-Featuring 13MP f/2 image sensor, the phone looks promising on papers so I though of talking a walk across places in the city and test its camera capabilities.
+Featuring 13MP f/2 image sensor, the phone looks promising on papers so I thought of taking a walk across places in the city and test its camera capabilities.

 So without further ado, let me start with my camera review of the Comio P1 and hope you enjoy the photos.

 The first thing that you care about while clicking photos using a smartphone is the firmness of the grip, and the Comio P1 has that right.
 I didn’t feel that the phone would slip from my hand while I am walking and shooting photos, and that is what I like about the phone.

 The 13MP rear camera sits on the left-hand side of the back panel, and this saves the camera lens from getting attracted by your fingerprints which can soften your photos.
 Online some other smartphones who have the camera positioned on the right side of the back panel, this also prevents the middle finger of your left hand from coming over the camera view.

 I personally do not rely on the autofocus, be it of any smartphone and manually tap to lock the focus on the desired part of the subject.
 As per my views and experience after using this smartphone for more than 2 weeks, the focus detecting, focus locking and exposure reading of the focus area did not disappoint me at all.
 At night or in low light conditions, the camera was hunting for focus but then it does focus and read the exposure properly.